-3 Ashley Parker, Tyler Pager, and Colby Itkowitz, "From Sandy Hook to Buffalo and Uvalde: Ten years of failure on gun control," Washington Post, May 22, 2022; Jesse McKinley, Jonah E. Bromwich, Andy Newman and Chelsia Rose Marcius, "Buffalo Suspect Planned Attack for Months, Online Posts Reveal," The New York Times, May 16, 2022; Craig Whitlock, David Willman, and Alex Horton, "Massacre Suspect Said He Modified Bushmaster Rifle to Hold More Ammunition," Washington Post, May 15, 2022.
+&lt;sup>5 Ashley Parker, Tyler Pager, and Colby Itkowitz, "From Sandy Hook to Buffalo and Uvalde: Ten years of failure on gun control," Washington Post, May 22, 2022; Jesse McKinley, Jonah E. Bromwich, Andy Newman and Chelsia Rose Marcius, "Buffalo Suspect Planned Attack for Months, Online Posts Reveal," The New York Times, May 16, 2022; Craig Whitlock, David Willman, and Alex Horton, "Massacre Suspect Said He Modified Bushmaster Rifle to Hold More Ammunition," Washington Post, May 15, 2022.

-4 The description of the Zimring study comes from Braga and Cook (2018), infra, note 5.
+&lt;sup>6 The description of the Zimring study comes from Braga and Cook (2018), infra, note 6.

-caliber handgun (.38, .380, and 9 mm) more than doubled the odds that the wounded victim would die compared to small caliber handguns (.22, .25, and .32).
+weapon and ammunition that generated the wound.
+Specifically, the death rate from handgun assault injuries increased substantially as the caliber of the firearm increased-even though the caliber was not correlated with observable indicators of the intent and determination to kill by the shooter.
+The shooter's use of a medium caliber handgun (.38, .380, and 9 mm) more than doubled the odds that the wounded victim would die compared to small caliber handguns (.22, .25, and .32).
 Large caliber handguns (.357 magnum, or greater) more than doubled the odds of death compared to medium caliber handguns.

-20. The authors conclude that:
+21. The authors conclude that: